 Work Share - Please contact us at firstname.lastname@example.org for more information about this year's work share options.
 Field work shares are available, and offer a $50 discount off the price of the share.
 Work shares are limited and available on a first-come, first-served basis.

-Mass Audubon Membership - If you are not already a Mass Audubon member, we ask that you join Mass Audubon at the family or a higher level in order to participate in our CSA program.
+Mass Audubon Membership - If you are not already a member, we ask that you join Mass Audubon in order to participate in our CSA program.
 Learn more about the different levels of membership and their benefits at: www.massaudubon.org/membership.

 Growing Practices- We believe that healthy food begins with healthy soil, and healthy soil depends on the vitality of surrounding ecosystems.
 We farm with the health of our adjacent woods, meadows, ponds, and vernal pools firmly in mind by actively stewarding these natural areas for birds and other wildlife.
 We follow all organic farming guidelines, and are committed to sustainable soil management by including rest periods in our crop rotation and by spreading our own compost over fields to promote soil fertility-compost made at Drumlin Farm from our humanely-raised livestock.
 We never use any chemical pesticides, herbicides, or fertilizers.
 Purchasing a CSA share at Drumlin Farm not only supports our farming program, but also Mass Audubon's overall mission to protect Massachusetts' biodiversity and ecosystems.